 Professional Engineer Status

-Engineers from abroad can’t use ‘Engineer’ in their job title in Canada until they are registered with the provincial engineering body and obtain their Professional Engineer (P Eng) status.
+Engineers from abroad can’t use ‘Engineer’ in their job title in until they are registered with the provincial engineering body and obtain their Professional Engineer (P Eng) status.
 This usually takes a couple of years at least.

 International candidates that hold their Chartership can gain P Eng status via the Washington Accord once they gain 12 months of Canadian work experience and sit an ethics exam.